-

 - Zika virus

-Some of these diseases have even had reported cases in the U.S. Protect your peace of mind with expert mosquito control services.
+Some of these diseases have even had reported cases in the U.S. Protect your peace of mind with expert mosquito reduction services.

 Only female mosquitoes bite, using blood to produce eggs.
 After feeding, females rest for a few days before laying eggs in stagnant water—just a bottle cap’s worth will do.
 If temperatures drop below 50°F, females will hibernate, holding their eggs until the weather warms.
 When conditions are right, eggs hatch into larvae (or “wigglers”) after 24-48 hours, which live in water for 10-14 days before maturing.